Amazingdude1525/Nucleus/README.md

 Traditional chemical education and computational chemistry research often rely on static, 2D representations of complex, 3D phenomena.
 This limits our intuitive understanding of quantum mechanics, molecular geometry, and thermodynamics.

 **NUCLEUS** was built to bridge the gap between theoretical physics and interactive experimentation.
-By shifting heavy computational rendering to the browser via WebGL and integrating spatial computing, NUCLEUS delivers an immersive, high-fidelity chemistry lab directly to your screen—no proprietary desktop software or VR headsets required.
+By shifting heavy computational rendering to the browser via WebGL and integrating spatial computing, NUCLEUS delivers an immersive, high-fidelity chemistry lab directly to your screen and no proprietary desktop software or VR headsets required.

 ##  Core Features